Home » Substitutes » Best Substitute For White Wine Vinegar

 5. Champagne Vinegar

-The flavor for champagne vinegar, while similar, is much milder than white wine vinegar.
+While similar, the flavor of champagne vinegar is much milder than white wine vinegar.

 Pros

-Champagne vinegar works well for dishes that require a more subtle flavor like dressings and marinades.
-This vinegar will not change the color of sauces or any light dishes.
+Champagne vinegar will not change the color of sauces or any light dishes.

 Cons

 The flavor of champagne vinegar is very light – it does not work well with dishes like stews or heavier meats.
-If you’re looking to swap it in a dish with beef, it’s best to avoid this option as the flavor will not come through.
+If you’re looking for a substitute for a dish with beef, it’s best to avoid this option.
+Its flavor will not come through.

 Cooking Tip: